ClemsonGIS/GIS_webapp_Landscape-Conservation-Design/README.md

         will be used with the same feature class (AqauticModeling).

    * By default when you pull in the feature class a default layer will be created in the table of contents window.
 After you pull in the custom layer file you can remove this default layer.
+   * Now you can create a map service under your ArcGIS Server.
+Go to **File** menu option and select **Share As**.
+Then, under the submenu select **Service**.
+Choose the radio button **Publish a service** and click the **Next >** button.
+   * The next dialog window will want you to choose the ArcGIS server you want ArcMap to connect to.
+Choose the ArcGIS server you desire (If you haven't connected to an ArcGIS server you'll need to find some documentation on how to do it).
+Also, you'll specify the Service Name of the newly published service.